nevermined-io/nvm-docs/docs/tutorials/login-wallet-provider.md

 ## Requirements
 For the tutorial you will need:

-- A extension of [Metamask](https://metamask.io/) installed in the browser
+- An extension of [Metamask](https://metamask.io/) installed in the browser
 - [node](https://nodejs.org/en/) and [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) need to be installed

 ## How to install Catalog Provider
-Firstable to install [Catalog Provider](../react-components/providers/README.md) you just need to run:
+First to install [Catalog Provider](../react-components/providers/README.md) you just need to run:

 <Tabs>
   <TabItem label="yarn" value="yarn" default>